Manual vs Automated Testing: Which One is Best for You?

 Outside-of-code problems are detected.

-Manual testing entails looking for flaws that have no effect on the code, such as server response time.
+Manual testing entails looking for flaws that do not affect the code, such as server response time.
 Most typical automated test tools, on the other hand, are restricted to what they can identify within the product’s code.

 Emulates the user experience accurately.